 After a divorce, he moved to Arizona and, in Sedona, he became interested in energy vortexes and had a mystical experience that fueled his desire to be an artist.
 “Leaving Texas and making $200 my first year as an artist set new challenges, but I had no choice,” Otto said.
 “I had to live my dream awake — being an artist — and serve no other master.
 I junked and resold antiques in order to have enough resources for my art passion.
 Times were very slim, but I had no choice.
 I persisted in my quest, never giving up.”

 Over the years, he has lived all over the West, including Phoenix, Scottsdale, Santa Fe and even Los Angeles.
 But in the late 1980s, he returned to Texas and lived in Galveston.
-He had a small antique/junk shop on the Strand and entered the Core Program at the Glassell School in 1989.
+He had a small antique/junk shop on the Strand and started taking classes at the Glassell School in 1989.
 “The Glassell School helped me to confirm and get in touch with the artist McKay,” Otto said.
 “I learned that great artists are born to be artists.
 You can only teach technique in school.”

 However, one of his teachers was the Texas sculptor Ben Woitena, who encouraged Otto to study sculpture.
 He began showing his work in Houston and had one of his first solo shows in 1991 at the Graham Gallery (1981-1992), an important venue for emerging Texas artists.
 William A. Graham’s small exhibition space in a remodeled garage became known as the place in Houston to see works by cutting-edge Texas artists, such as Sharon Kopriva, Gay Block, Derek Boshier, Mel Chin, Patricia Gonzalez, Pam Johnson, Richard Stout and Eric Avery.

 His art career finally launched, Otto began to show at several of Houston’s leading galleries, including McMurtrey, Hooks-Epstein and Barbara Davis.
-He had a one-man show, “Out of This World,” at the Contemporary Arts Museum Houston in 1994.
+He was included in a group show, “Out of This World,” at the Contemporary Arts Museum Houston in 1994.
 In the late 1990s, he had gallery shows in New Orleans, Chicago, Dallas and New Mexico, where he met Agnes Martin.

 “While living in my shack in Galveston, I woke up at 3 a.m. looking for Agnes,” Otto recalled.
 “Agnes had come to me in a dream and asked where the paint that always failed in our critiques was.
 She asked me to find it and use it.
 I found a small container of fluorescent paint and weeks later I finished my first light box glow painting that didn’t have an electric cord gimmick running to it.
 I called Agnes and told her about the dream and she wasn’t surprised.
 She had the same dream and was just waiting to hear from me.”